noya/web-of-videos/README.md

 This project chooses metapy as the language processing toolkit. download_youtube_files.py downloads youtube playlists information and convert it to metapy friendly data format.

-If the you plan to include videos of your choice to be part of the database follow these steps:
+If the you plan to add additional videos of your choice to be part of the database follow these steps (Note: the video must have either subtitles!):

 ```bash
 # edit the playlist.json file